University of British Columbia Okanagan: Collegia

-Common rooms known as Collegia were created for commuter students, containing kitchen facilities, study space, lounges and social areas.
-Each Collegium has theme and targeted for a particular student population, however, they are open to all students.
-The campus' Collegia program has gained national attention as a home-away-from-home for its large commuter population.
+Common rooms known as Collegia were created for commuter students, containing kitchen facilities, study space, lounges, and social areas.
+Each Collegium has theme and targeted for a particular student population, but are open to all students.

 Greek life

-The Okanagan campus currently has two sororities and two fraternities.
-The sororities are Kappa Beta Gamma and Alpha Omega Epsilon.
-The fraternities are Sigma Phi Delta and Phi Delta Theta.
-Alpha Omega Epsilon and Sigma Phi Delta are both International Organizations and have membership restrictions based upon faculty (Engineering students for Sigma Phi Delta, Engineering and Technical Science students for Alpha Omega Epsilon).
-Theta Phi is a local sorority open to all faculties.
-Phi Delta Theta is an international fraternity open to students in all faculties.
-The Okanagan campus does not allow Greek housing, so none of these organizations have an official house or room on campus.
+UBC Okanagan currently has two sororities and two fraternities.

 Campus media

 The Phoenix

-The Phoenix is the bi-weekly student newspaper at the University of British Columbia's Okanagan campus.
-It was established in 1989 at former Okanagan College.
+The Phoenix is the bi-weekly student newspaper at the University of British Columbia Okanagan.
+It was established in 1989 at the former Okanagan College.

 UBCO.TV

-UBCO.TV was a web-based TV station that existed until 2016 and created videos about research, teaching, current events and campus life at the Okanagan campus.
-UBCO.TV was also streamed on TVs across the campus in common areas.

 UBC Studios Okanagan and UBC Communications Services took over the UBCO.TV functions and co-manages a YouTube channel.

-Faculties and Schools
+Faculties and schools

-The Okanagan campus has the following faculties and schools:
+UBC Okanagan has the following faculties and schools: